Skip to main content

 How Long Does the Process Take?

-Processing time for a single-family dwelling permit depends on the volume of applications the City is currently working through, the completeness of your submission, and whether any additional requirements (floodplain review, variance, geotech) apply to your project.
+Processing time for a single-family dwelling permit depends on the volume of applications the City is currently working through, the completeness of your submission, and whether additional requirements (floodplain review, variance, geotech) apply to your project.
 The City publishes a turnaround times page at chilliwack.com/main/page.cfm?id=2421 that shows the submission date of applications currently under review.
 That’s your best real-time read on where things stand.

 What You Can Handle Yourself vs. When to Bring in a Professional

-What You Can Reasonably Do Yourself
+What You Can Reasonably Handle Yourself

 • Research whether your project needs a permit (start with the Building Division)